sbruno/visual-mock-zendesk-api/README.md

 For simplicity we have one hard-coded admin user.
 Future feature could be to read credentials in an authentication header

+When sending in requests, remember to use url encoding.
+For example, /api/v2/users/search?query=email:encodeURIComponent(email)

 Zendesk is a trademark of Zendesk, Inc.

 References: